anmLvet/python/plm_playlist/README.md

 | Rest/break | 8 minutes | `-mode 1` | `rest period`, `R` |
 | Additional stage | Optional stage, no default length | `-mode 2` | `add period`, `A` | Possible application for this stage may be if there's work to be done away from computer, which is needed to be interspersed with regular work/study. |

+### Installation

+Just copy contents of this directory to a local one.
+Optionally add that directory to path, and make scripts mka_playlist.pl, plm_playlist.pl and 258mute.py executable.
+Optionally set parameters in plm_playlist.config file.

 ### **mka_playlist.pl**